Doge's Palace in Venice Tickets and Tours

 Bridge of Sighs

-To reach the dungeons of the Doge's Palace, you will cross the same bridge that the condemned to death crossed on so many occasions as they sighed as they saw, for the last time, the city of Venice from the windows of the bridge.
+To reach the dungeons of the Doge's Palace, you will cross the same bridge that was crossed so many times by those condemned to death as they sighed when they saw the city of Venice for the last time from the windows of the bridge.

 Bocca di Leone

-This curious mailbox was used at the time for citizens to report illegal activities.
+This curious letterbox was used at the time to deposit reports of illegal activities by citizens.

 Opening hours of the Doge's Palace